misiekofski/JavaForTesters-gradle/src/main/java/a_introduction/README.md

 ```

 ### Task 12
-The GetQuadrant() method is supposed to take two parameters, the x and y coordinates of a point on the coordinate axis.
+The `getQuadrant()` method is supposed to take two parameters, the x and y coordinates of a point on the coordinate axis.
 It's supposed to return (use the switch function) the number of the quadrant on the coordinate system.

 ![Explanation for task 12](../../resources/images/quarters.png)